-The first custom processors made by Apple were made out of necessity because Intel did not want to design chips for the iPhone.
-It was because of this that Apple was able to build its processors for the iPhone and ensure complete vertical integration with the software.
+Apple made its first custom processors out of necessity because Intel did not want to design chips for the iPhone.
+Because of this, Apple built custom processors for the iPhone, ensuring complete vertical integration with the software.

-During the 2020 WWDC, Apple boasted about successfully bringing 10 billion chips to devices through the years, and want to bring that expertise to Mac.
-They feel that they can hit the sweet spot between power consumption and performance by offering chips that can be very powerful while remaining very efficient.
+During the 2020 WWDC, Apple boasted about successfully bringing 10 billion chips to devices through the years and wanting to bring that expertise to Mac.
+The company believed that it could hit the sweet spot between power consumption and performance by offering chips that are very powerful while remaining very efficient.

 Over the past decade of custom chip building, Apple has been able to increase CPU performance by 100x and GPU performance by 1000x.

-Apple also designed new system architectures and technologies to specifically take advantage of their system-on-chip design, like the Neural Engine for machine learning or the Secure Enclave for encryption.
-Combine those technologies with the existing software implementations like Metal and Swift, and Apple can utilize their custom chipsets far better than with Intel.
+Apple also designed new system architectures and technologies to specifically take advantage of its design, like the Neural Engine for machine learning or the Secure Enclave for encryption.
+Combine those technologies with the existing software implementations like Metal and Swift, and Apple can utilize its custom chipsets far better than with Intel.

 The Apple Silicon Transition

-Apple has provided a Developer Transition Kit that can be ordered by developers using the "Universal App Quick Start Program."
-The DTK is a Mac mini running on an A12Z with 16GB of RAM and 512GB of storage, and must be rented for $500 then later returned to Apple.
+After the initial Apple Silicon announcement, Apple provided a Developer Transition Kit that developers could order using the "Universal App Quick Start Program."
+The DTK is a Mac mini running on an A12Z with 16GB of RAM and 512GB of storage.
+Developers had to pay $500 to rent the machine, which they later had to return.

 With this kit, devs can get started making apps run natively on macOS and Apple Silicon.
-However, the hardware is not all Apple has included to help with the process.
+However, hardware is not all that Apple included to help with the process.

-During WWDC, developers could attend virtual sessions or discuss issues with engineers within the forums and the Apple Developer app.
+During WWDC 2020, developers could attend virtual sessions or discuss issues with engineers within the forums and the Apple Developer app.
 Apple also provided day-one documentation on developing and testing Universal apps.

-Any app built for iOS or iPadOS will run natively on the Apple Silicon Mac as well.
+Any app built for iOS or iPadOS runs natively on the Apple Silicon Mac as well.